SoftwareUnderstanding/softalias-kg/README.md

 - [Wikidata](https://wikidata.org/): we have enriched Softalias-KG with over 8K software applications (free software, wd:Q341) and more than 3k alternative labels (skos:altLabel) from Wikidata.
 The folder `wikidata` contains the python script with the queries used to retrieve software aliases from Wikidata.
 The category `Software` is not used directly because it incorporates many undesired results (e.g., videogames)

 The folder `vocab` contains a description of the vocabulary used to describe aliases.
 Namely, we have class "SoftwareAlias" and the "alias" property (designed to indicate that a SoftwareApplication has a certain alias)

+## Requirements
+The pipeline has been tested with python 3.9.
+The following libraries are required:

+- pandas
+- json
+- pickle
+- shutil
+- numpy
+- jaro (for Jaro-Winkler metric calculation)
+- Sparqlwrapper (for Wikidata construct queries)
+- morph_kgc

+For CZI transformation details, please see the associated [README file](https://github.com/SoftwareUnderstanding/softalias-kg/tree/main/czi_dataset/transformation_scripts#readme).